South Atlantic tropical cyclone: 2004–2009

-2010–2016
+2010–2023

 On 16 November 2010, a cold-core mid to upper-level trough in phase with a low-level warm-core low developed a low-pressure system over Brazil, and moved southeastward into the South Atlantic, where it slightly deepened.
 The system brought locally heavy rains in southern Brazil and northeast of Uruguay that exceeded 200 millimeters within a few hours, in some locations of Southern Rio Grande do Sul, northwest of Pelotas.
 Damages and flooding were observed in Cerrito, São Lourenço do Sul and Pedro Osório.
-Bañado de Pajas, departament of Cerro Largo in Uruguay, recorded 240 mm of rain.
+Bañado de Pajas, department of Cerro Largo in Uruguay, recorded 240 mm of rain.
 The subtropical cyclone then became a weak trough on 19 November, according to the CPTEC.

-Between 23 December 2013 and 24 January 2015, the CPTEC and Navy Hydrography Center monitored four subtropical depressions to the south of Rio de Janeiro.
+Between 23 December 2013 and 24 January 2015, the CPTEC and Navy Hydrography Center monitored three aditional subtropical depressions to the south of Rio de Janeiro.
 The first one lasted until Christmas Day, 2013.
 Two subtropical depressions formed in 2014: one in late-February 2014 and the other in late-March 2014.
-A fourth one formed in late January 2015.

-On 5 January 2016, the Hydrographic Center of the Brazilian Navy issued warnings on a subtropical depression that formed east of Vitória, Espírito Santo.
-On the next day, the system strengthened into a tropical depression, and other agencies considered the system an invest, designating it as 90Q; however, on 7 January, the tropical depression dissipated.

-2021–present

 On 3 January 2021, according to the Météo-France, the remnants of Tropical Storm Chalane from the South-West Indian Ocean crossed southern Africa and briefly emerged into the eastern South Atlantic before dissipating.